foges/admm_graph_form/cpp/README.md

 Tutorial
 --------
 The fist step is to formulate the problem in such a way that `A`, `f` and `g` are clearly defined.
-Once this is done, you should instantiate an `AdmmData` object and set _all_ fields.
+Once this is done, you should instantiate an `AdmmData` object and set _all_ input fields.
 These are:

   + `AdmmData::A`: Pointer to the `A` matrix from the problem description.
 It is assumed to be in row-major format.
   + `(AdmmData::m, AdmmData::n)`: Dimensions of `A`.
   + `(AdmmData::x, AdmmData::y)`: Pointers to pre-allocated memory locations, where the solution will be stored.
-  + `AdmmData::rho`: Penalty parameter for the proximal operator.
-A value of 1.0 is typical.
   + `(AdmmData::f, AdmmData::g)`: Vectors of function objects.
 The `i`'th element corresponds to the term `f_i`  (respectively `g_j`) in the objective.
 Refer to the Proximal Operator Library section for a description of function objects.